Goochbeater/Ijailbreakllms/content/posts/peeling-onions.md

 **[Memory Poisoning](https://ijailbreakllms.blog/jailbreaks/memory-poisoning)** How persona instructions get stored in memory systems with system-level trust.

-*and now prompting each piece makes the others stronger.*
+*and now prompting; each piece makes the others stronger.*

 ---

 ## Limits

-- ** Custom benchmark.** I haven't run this through JailbreakBench or HarmBench.
+- **Custom benchmark** I haven't run this through JailbreakBench or HarmBench.
 I have a personal benchmark of 122 prompts across 4 harm domains, with my own personal rubric.
 - **Selection bias.** I remember successes more vividly than failures.
 The academic work has the statistical rigor
 - **Model updates.** Specific implementations get smarter.
 The underlying mechanisms, attention dilution, competing objectives, persona compliance, are architectural.
 Those don't get changed with a model update
 - **My framework.** This is optimized for ENI specifically.
 Different personas would produce different results.
 The principles should transfer.